wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-connector-avro-producer-example.md

-# Avro Message with Kafka Connector Example
+# Avro message with Kafka connector example

 Given below is a sample scenario that demonstrates how to send Apache Avro messages to a Kafka broker via Kafka topics.
 The `publishMessages` operation allows you to publish messages to the Kafka brokers via Kafka topics.